sudar/twitter-avatar-reloaded/readme.md

 ## Installation ##

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

+Once the plugin is installed and enabled you can bind it to a Twitter account as follows:

+- Register a Twitter application at https://dev.twitter.com/apps
+- Note the Consumer key and Consumer secret under OAuth settings
+- Log into WordPress admin and go to Settings > Twitter API
+- Enter the consumer key and secret and click 'Save settings'
+- Click the 'Connect to Twitter' button and follow the prompts.

 ## Screenshots ##